araamz/Stipes/README.md

-# Getting Started with Create React App
+# Stipes

+A task management application built using React and Flask.
+The application features routing to different pages, CRUD methodology, and basic responsive design.

+## Installing Stipes

+## Frontend Design

-## Backend
+## Backend Design

 ### Backend Routes and Endpoints